Tel al-Zaatar massacre: Aftermath

 The siege enabled Bachir Gemayal to strengthen his position as the head of the Unified Military Command of the Lebanese Front militias.
-The siege of Tel al-Zaatar also softened the LNM’s friction with the Lebanese led army and as a result, Syria broke off its offensive on the PLO and the LNM, and agreed to an Arab League summit which temporarily suspended hostilities in Lebanon.
+The siege of Tel al-Zaatar also softened the LNM's friction with the Lebanese-led army and as a result, Syria broke off its offensive on the PLO and the LNM, and agreed to an Arab League summit which temporarily suspended hostilities in Lebanon.

-Hafez al-Assad received strong criticism and pressure from across the Arab world for his involvement in the battle - this criticism, as well as the internal dissent it caused as an Alawite ruler in a majority Sunni country, led to a cease-fire in his war on the Palestinian militia forces.
-The fall of camp led to commando migration to the south, particularly to the central enclave of Bint-Jubail-Aytarun and the eastern enclave of Khiam-Tayiba where tension escalated.
+Hafez al-Assad received strong criticism and pressure from across the Arab world for his involvement in the battle.
+This criticism, as well as the internal dissent it caused as an Alawite ruler in a majority Sunni country, led to a cease-fire in his war on the Palestinian militia forces.
+The fall of the camp resulted in commando migration to the south, particularly to the central enclave of Bint-Jubail-Aytarun and the eastern enclave of Khiam-Tayiba where tension escalated.

+Historiography and analysis

+Bassam Khawaja wrote that "As with much of Lebanese history from the civil war period, the details of the massacre are difficult to pinpoint with satisfactory reliability due to a scarcity of sources, as well as contradictions among the sources that do exist."

 Female political activism

 Lebanon, at this time, was experiencing a period of “gender anxiety” characterized by a struggle among paternal privilege.
 The siege of Tel al-Zaatar was a key moment that had women participating in political activism.
 During the 1976 siege, women were heavily involved at all levels.
 This ranged from arranging relief events to a substantial number of women fighting alongside.

-Most of the people who survived the siege and its aftermath were women.